 Mr. Kortz has been involved in real estate transactions in excess of $1 billion and has served as a consultant to major corporations in a variety of real estate matters.
 A Denver native and graduate of Tulane University and the University of Denver College of Law, he has played an active role in consulting with law firms and other professional organizations in their expansion, contraction and relocation needs.
 He is Past Chair of the Denver Metro Chamber of Commerce, The Children’s Hospital, Colorado Children’s Health Foundation, Rose Community Foundation, and Rose Health Care Systems.
 He was a Commissioner on the Blue Ribbon Commission for Health Care and a board member of a number of cultural, arts, scientific, and business and banking organizations.

 Prior to this role, Maureen served for 12 years as the Executive Director of the Denver Metro Chamber Leadership Foundation, and developed award-winning community leadership programs designed to inspire civic engagement and community investment.
 Maureen has also served in institutional advancement and community relations roles for University Hospital, St. Mary’s Academy, the University of Colorado Denver, the Denver Museum of Nature & Science, and her alma-mater, Washington University in St. Louis.

-Maureen serves as a Board Member for the HCA-HealthONE Trustees, the Colorado Nonprofit Association, and the Colorado Business Committee for the Arts.
+Maureen serves as a board member for the HCA-HealthONE Trustees, the National Civic League, the Colorado Nonprofit Association, and the Colorado Business Committee for the Arts.
 She also serves on the workforce council for Colorado Succeeds.
 In 2009, she was appointed by Colorado Governor Bill Ritter to serve on the Commission on Community Service, (Serve Colorado), was re-appointed by Governor John Hickenlooper in 2011 and served through 2012.

-She is a graduate of the Leadership Denver class of 2000, the Center for Creative Leadership’s 2007 Executive Leadership Program, and the 2008 Senior Executives Program for State & Local Leaders at the John F. Kennedy School of Government at Harvard, and the 2016 Corporate Citizenship Practice certification at the Carroll School of Management at Boston College.
+She is a graduate of the Leadership Denver class of 2000, the Center for Creative Leadership’s 2007 Executive Leadership Program, the 2008 Senior Executives Program for State & Local Leaders at the John F. Kennedy School of Government at Harvard, and the 2016 Corporate Citizenship Practice certification at the Carroll School of Management at Boston College.
 Her BA from Washington University is in Comparative Arts and Literature.